Felipe (footballer, born 1989)

-Felipe Augusto de Almeida Monteiro (born 16 May 1989), known simply as Felipe or Felipe Monteiro, is a Brazilian professional footballer who plays as a centre back for English club Nottingham Forest.
+Felipe Augusto de Almeida Monteiro (born 16 May 1989), known simply as Felipe or Felipe Monteiro, is a Brazilian former professional footballer who played as a centre-back.

 Felipe began his career with União Mogi and was loaned to Bragantino before joining Corinthians in 2012.
 He played 109 times for the club, winning honours including the 2012 FIFA Club World Cup and the 2015 Campeonato Brasileiro Série A. In 2016, he joined Porto, where he won a Primeira Liga title in 2018.
 The following year, he signed for Atlético Madrid, and won La Liga in 2021.
+In January 2023, he joined Nottingham Forest of the Premier League, retiring 18 months later.

-He made his senior international debut for Brazil in 2018, and was part of their squad that came runners-up at the 2021 Copa América.
+He played two games for Brazil in 2018 and 2020, and was part of their squad that came runners-up at the 2021 Copa América.

 Club career

 Early career

-Born in Mogi das Cruzes, São Paulo, Felipe trialled at Sport Club Corinthians Paulista at the age of 14 but was released.
+Born in São Paulo and raised in Mogi das Cruzes, Felipe trialled at Sport Club Corinthians Paulista at the age of 14 but was released.
 He then worked for his mother-in-law, delivering mushrooms to restaurants, while playing for Valtra, a tractor company works team partnered with União Futebol Clube.
 He turned professional there, and debuted in the Campeonato Paulista Série A2 in 2009.
 After playing two friendlies against Clube Atlético Bragantino of the Campeonato Brasileiro Série B in 2011, he signed for them on loan.
 He then won the attention of Corinthians.